omerwe/S-PCGC/README.md

 Q: Can I compute the rg for each annotation separately?<br>
 A: Yes, by using the flag `--rg-annot`.
 This will create a separate .rg file for every pair of studies.
 However, please note that the results may be nonsensical for continuous annotations, because they can explain a negative amount of heritability.

-Q: Can S-PCGC estimate heritability without using summary statistics?<br>
+Q: Can S-PCGC estimate heritability directly from raw genotypes, without using summary statistics?<br>
 A: No. In our experience using summary statistics is preferable, because it allows extremely fast performance at a negligible loss of accuracy.
 However, if you want an exact PCGC implementation, we recommend trying out [LDAK](http://dougspeed.com/pcgc-regression/).
 Note that the LDAK implementation is limited to less than 100,000 individuals and 20 annotations.